 Ref Child Protection 2007-D-441-en-5 ESB A Following the principles above and the guidelines below, each school has to develop its child protection policy and procedures in place (taking account of local legislation as well) and this policy is to be communicated to parents whose representatives should be involved in creating the document.
 Publication and dissemination of the policy on child protection would be vital to ensure ownership of the policy and compliance of all members of the school community.
-The policy is under ongoing revision and evaluation, and this version CPP 2014 is an extensively revised and restructured version of the document which was produced in the school year 2011-12. В It is the responsibility of everyone concerned to act according to the intentions of these principles and to follow the child protection policy of the school in order to guarantee the welfare of the pupils.
+The policy is under ongoing revision and evaluation. В It is the responsibility of everyone concerned to act according to the intentions of these principles and to follow the child protection policy of the school in order to guarantee the welfare of the pupils.
 All members of the school community ensure that they and others follow these regulations.
-All members of the school community have access to all the documents, and therefore it is expected that everyone will comply with these guidelines and internal regulations.
+All members of staff have access to all the documents on the Sharepoint site, and therefore it is expected that everyone will comply with these guidelines and internal regulations.
+Parents and pupils have access to the most important documents on the website.
 Where the regulations of the European Schools are concerned, they will always take precedence over the internal rules.
 It is also expected that members of the school community will alert management if there are provisions which do not work or need reconsideration. С To support the child protection procedures in each school, the school is required to designate a senior member of staff as the Designated Liaison Person for Child Protection - the head teacher or someone nominated by the head teacher - to liaise with the authorised National Agencies on specific child protection measures, and to be a resource person to any staff member or volunteer who has child protection concerns.
-The director is the designated liaison person.
-One of the responsibilities of this person is to manage the updating and evaluation of all the documents D Schools should educate children through the curriculum programmes in the fields of the danger of emotional, physical and sexual abuse as part of Relationships and Sex Education as well as the negative effects of smoking, alcohol consumption and drug abuse as part of the Personal and Health Education programme.
-Schools also should educate pupils on good behaviour on the internet and safe internet use in order to avoid cases of web- bullying or false accusations, etc. This is all dealt with in other sections of the document.
-The ICT manager is responsible for monitoring the use of the Internet in the school
+The two deputy directors are the designated liaison persons, with responsibilities for the pupils in their cycles.
+D Schools should educate children through the curriculum programmes in the fields of the danger of emotional, physical and sexual abuse as part of Relationships and Sex Education as well as the negative effects of smoking, alcohol consumption and drug abuse as part of the Personal and Health Education programme.
+Schools also should educate pupils on good behaviour on the internet and safe internet use in order to avoid cases of web-bullying or false accusations, etc. This is all dealt with in other sections of the document.
+The ICT staff are responsible for monitoring the use of the Internet in the school, in conjunction with the teachers and deputy directors.